 Summer picnics at Longshaw

-There’s space on the grass outside the tea-room to enjoy your picnic and perhaps top it up with a proper coffee or slice of fresh cake?
+There’s space on the grass outside the tea-room to enjoy your picnic and perhaps round it off with a proper coffee or slice of fresh cake?

 A short walk from the tea-room, (about 500 metres) following the pink waymarkers, you’ll arrive at the pond.
-There are plenty of places to perch, and on the way you can delight in the boggart trail, Longshaw’s natural play trail.
+There are plenty of places to perch, and on the way you can explore the Longshaw’s natural play trail.

-Want a longer walk?
-Carry on following the pink arrows and you’ll get to Padley Gorge, a popular spot where you can usually find a couple of ice cream vans.
-If you carry on across Burbage Brook and follow the pink arrows upstream, you’ll find some lovely spots to stop and eat.
-Look out for a large, flat boulder about half way up.
+For a longer walk, follow the pink arrows and you’ll get to Padley Gorge, a popular spot near a Burbage Brook.
+If you carry on across the Brook and follow the pink arrows upstream, you’ll find some lovely spots to stop and eat.

-For a stunning view with a short walk, wander up Back Drive (the path between Longshaw and Wooden Pole Car Park) and sit on one of the benches along the drive, or take the short steep steps up to Duke’s Seat, where you’ll find rocks to sit on.
+For a stunning view with a short walk, take the short steep steps up to Duke’s Seat, where you’ll find rocks to sit on.
 If you bring a kite, you're sure to find a breeze to fly it on.